w1zzl3-06/TCM-Practical-Ethical-Hacking-Notes/12. Active Directory Lab Build/V. Joining Our Machines to the Domain.md

 ![60](https://github.com/w1zzl3-06/TCM-Practical-Ethical-Hacking-Notes/assets/141921425/33397b0c-2bf8-4cba-a2dc-882710239076)

 Make sure to click on Check Names to verify if the user exits.
-You can always go back to the DC machine and check.

 Once that is done, OK then Apply.
 Next turn on Network discovery: